jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks

 - Tuesday
+    - (E) Integrate player walk animation
+    - (M) ART TASK: Add wall sides to ground tiles images that are below ghost walls
     - (M) Standalone server
         - Standalone headless server should be able to be proven out using unit tests
         - No Images, no SFX
         - It should probably just use a global variable that omits visuals
+---
+- More player colors
 - Solve for syncronize interrupting / resetting animations
     - Maybe use a state machine
     - TODO: Better solution for syncronizing unit animation state when doing network syncronization.
 Refactor returnToDefaultSprite
----
 - Organize candidates for sfx
-- ART TASK: Add wall sides to ground tiles images that are below ghost walls
 - Allow pickups to be stored in inventory
 - (H) Game Balance
 - (M) SFX